in your browser to experience full features of our site.

 in your browser to experience full functionality of our site.

 Contact: Joe McBride

 The Kansas City Airport System is an Enterprise Fund Department of the City of Kansas City, Mo., and is supported wholly by airport user charges.
 No general tax fund revenues are used for the administration, promotion, operation, or maintenance of the airports in the system.
 Visit www.flykci.com for more information.
-Find us on Twitter and Facebook.
+Follow us on Twitter and become a fan on Facebook.

 Dining, Shopping & Services